-Both microwave ovens can be removed for service by removing the screws in the vented trim ring.
+Microwave ovens can be removed for service by removing the screws in the vented trim ring.
 The trim rings are fastened to microwave oven.
-After removing the screws, pull straight out on the oven until the 110volt plug can be unplugged.
+After removing the screws, pull straight out on the oven until the 110-volt plug can be unplugged.